neondatabase/website/content/docs/connect/connect-from-any-app.md

 ## Connection notes

 - Some older client libraries and drivers, including older `psql` executables, are built without [Server Name Indication (SNI)](../reference/glossary#sni) support and require a workaround.
-For more information, see [Connect from old clients](../connect/connectivity-issues).
+For more information, see [Connection errors](../connect/connection-errors).
 - Some Java-based tools that use the pgJDBC driver for connecting to PostgreSQL, such as DBeaver, DataGrip, and CLion, do not support including a role name and password in a database connection string or URL field.
 When you find that a connection string is not accepted, try entering the database name, role, and password values in the appropriate fields in the tool's connection UI when configuring a connection to Neon.
 For an example, see [Connect a GUI or IDE](../connect/connect-postgres-gui#connect-to-the-database).

 ## Need help?